 No. Because climate change is not a religion.
 It is not a political opinion either.
 Climate change is a scientific fact.
 Based on the same science as space travel, the flight of airplanes and your annual budget.
 Math.
 Input and output.
 The reality on the ground.
 It is one of our big missions to help people understand that climate change is real and prepare people to deal with that fact and the consequences thereof.

-Our headquarters are in Denver, Colorado in the US and our main operations take place in the highlands of Iceland with more locations around the world opening up soon.
+Our headquarters are in Denver, Colorado, USA and our main operations take place in the highlands of Iceland with more locations around the world opening up soon.

 Yes.
 Our CEO is the only Fin in history who never stops talking.
 And our Chief Communication Officer loves nothing more than to tell a good story.
 So if you want an inspiring talk at your event we can definitely deliver it and have great speakers located both in Europe (our CCO) and the US (our CEO).